neelrsandilya/fanfuelproj/README.md

 # Patreon clone/alternative- Fanfuel

-I have created **Fanfuel** which is an web application built with [Next.js](https://nextjs.org/) designed to connect fans and creators where creators can create their Pages and fans can show support to their favourite Creators monetarily.
+I have created **Fanfuel**, a web application built with [Next.js](https://nextjs.org/) designed to connect fans and creators where creators can create their profile pages and fans can monetarily support their favorite Creators.

 ##  Features